 There have been several films that mix zombies with the Western with Fistful of Brains (2006), The Quick and the Undead (2006), Undead or Alive (2007), The Dead and the Damned (2010) and sequels, Voodoo Cowboys (2010), Gallowwalkers (2012) and Dead 7 (2016).

 Mad at the Moon (1992) is a Western werewolf film.
-The Wind (2018) is a Western ghost story.
+The Wind (2018) is a Western ghost story that sits in a fascinating place of psychological ambiguity.
 Prey for Death (2015) locates a Most Dangerous Game human hunting scenario in the West.
 Cowboys take on troglodytes in The Burrowers (2008) and Bone Tomahawk (2015).
 Tremors 4: The Legend Begins (2004) is a prequel with the characters fighting the Graboid monsters in a Western town setting.

 The Beast of Hollow Mountain (1956) and The Valley of Gwangi (1969) pit cowboys against dinosaurs, although Cowboys vs Dinosaurs (2015) is set in the present-day.
 The Last Sharknado: It’s About Time (2018) places a killer shark in the West engaged in a shootout.